SEKKOUR-yasmine/Hiring-AI-engineer/README.md

 ---

-- [ ] **Inference with GPS** : plot how the GP fit the porvided data using different kernels, plot uncertainty too.
+- [ ] **Inference with GPs** : plot how the GP fit the porvided data using different kernels, plot uncertainty too.
 - [ ] **Generalize**: so we can run gaussian process on any dataset, not just the ones provided.
 - [ ] **REST API via FastAPI**: Design a REST API using FastAPI to make your Gaussian process regression accessible over HTTP.